 I have an idea I can explain in 10 minutes that can help [company] get it’s next 100 best customers.

 Theory: This email type represents the standard cold outreach template, similar to the general form earlier in this document.
-There isn’t any strategy or direction per se, other than to introduce yourself and your company and relay the key message you are trying to communicate with the prospect.
-Keep this direct and not too long and minimize the number of adjectives you use so as to ensure that it is not too generic on the one hand or sales related on the other.
+There isn’t any strategy or direction per se other than to introduce yourself and your company and relay the key message you are trying to communicate with the prospect.
+Keep this direct and not too long, and minimize the number of adjectives you use to ensure that it is not too generic on the one hand or sales related to the other.

 Subject Line: Opportunities Abound

-[Company] has a new platform that will help (your team at) [organization name].
-[One sentence pitch of benefits].
+[AGENCY] has a new platform that will help (your team at) [COMPANY].
+[ONE SENTENCE PITCH OF BENEFITS].
 We do this by:

-Let’s explore how [name of your software] can specifically help your business.
-Are you available for a quick call [time and date]?
+Let’s explore how [SERVICE/PRODUCT/SOFTWARE] can specifically help your business.
+Are you available for a quick call [TIME AND DATE]?

 Subject Line: My manager, [first/last], ask me to get in touch

-Can you reach out to [first/last name] to schedule a meeting for me please?
-He is the perfect person to speak with about [name of product] and I’d like to handle his account personally.
+Can you reach out to [FIRST/LAST] to schedule a meeting for me, please?
+He is the perfect person to speak with about [NAME OF PRODUCT], and I’d like to handle his account personally.

-For context, please tell him that, [company] is the first corporate card specifically designed for companies like [prospect] - no personal guarantee, instant approvals and 2%+ in cash back.
+For context, please tell him that [AGENCY] is the first corporate card specifically designed for companies like [COMPANY] - no personal guarantee, instant approvals, and 2%+ in cashback.

 Do you have a few minutes for a call this week or next so I can get back to my manager?